One Shot Antelope Hunt Club

 In 1976, the Foundation, working with the Wyoming Game and Fish Department, approached the Bureau of Land Management with a unique offer to participate in the funding of a much needed water development program.
 The programs objective was to provide water sources to drought stricken habitat – hence the beginning of the “Water For Wildlife®” program.
 Since the inception of Water for Wildlife®, the original vision has expanded to provide vital habitat resources to all wildlife species inhabiting the areas from Kansas to California.
 Each water project is uniquely designed to take maximum advantage of location, conditions, and topography.

-The membership is made up of members of the Past Shooters Club and the One Shot Antelope Hunt.
-The Board of Trustees is composed of thirteen members and the Executive Vice President of the Past Shooters Club.
+The Foundation is heavily supported by members of the Past Shooters Club and the One Shot Antelope Hunt.
+The Board of Directors is composed of thirteen members and the Executive Vice President of the Past Shooters Club.

 In an effort to raise money for these projects, it was necessary to establish a tax exempt organization with the Internal Revenue Service.
 Attorney and Denver Judge, Leonard V.B.
 Sutton, accomplished this.
 The funds to support the Water for Wildlife® Foundation and our ongoing Water for Wildlife® program come from tax exempt donations made by hundreds of individuals and organizations.
 The cost of the Water for Wildlife® projects vary a great deal, with the average costing approximately $5000-$10,000.